Wentril/kubernetes_workshop/additional_resources/read_only_fs.md

     Normal   Pulled          25s                    kubelet            Successfully pulled image "nginx" in 245ms (245ms including waiting).
 Image size: 192231825 bytes.
 ```

-Log files then unvail the reason of the failure:
+Log files then unveil the reason of the failure:

 ```text
 /docker-entrypoint.sh: /docker-entrypoint.d/ is not empty, will attempt to perform configuration